ScottKirvan/ScooterUtils/notes/USER_README.md

 If you really don't want to have to learn GitHub, but would still like to contribute, just follow these links to [report a bug](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=bug&title=%5BBUG%5D) or [request something new](https://github.com/ScottKirvan/ScooterUtils/issues/new?labels=enhancement&title=%5BFEATURE+REQUEST%5D) you'd like to see.

+- To show your support for my work, Throw me a bone!  please TODO TODO - rate/review the plugin on [fab](http://fab.com), and/or [donate]() to my GitHub projects.

 ## Support/Contact
 - Feel free to reach out to me on the [Unreal Slackers](https://discord.gg/unreal-slackers) discord.
 I'm @Fragmanget_.
 There is a ton of other Unreal programmers up there, so if I'm not around to help, someone else may be able to get you going.
 - You can also reach me on my personal [Discord Server](https://discord.gg/TSKHvVFYxB) (@cptvideo), via [LinkedIn](https://www.linkedin.com/in/scottkirvan/), or [email](mailto:ScooterUtils@skvfx.com).

 ## Credits

 **Copyright (c) (2020-2024):** [Scott Kirvan](https://github.com/ScottKirvan)  - All rights reserved